TehGM/tehgm.github.io/content/blog/other/stalker-anomaly-modpack-v2/index.md

 What's also worth mentioning that [Anomaly Scopes](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-scopes-revision-v10) was replaced with [Anomaly Tacticool Scopes](https://www.moddb.com/mods/stalker-anomaly/addons/anomaly-tacticool-scopes).
 The reason is simple - Anomaly Scopes wasn't really compatible with some additions to this modpack.
 [Scope Fix for a few Weapons](https://www.moddb.com/mods/stalker-anomaly/addons/scope-fix-for-a-few-weapons-v002c) was removed for the same reason.

-Other changes are relatively minor - I included some fixes/addons that I shoul've added to first version of the pack, updated Trader Overhaul version, and added some compatibility patches between mods.
+Other changes are relatively minor - I included some fixes/addons that I should've added to first version of the pack, updated Trader Overhaul version, and added some compatibility patches between mods.

 ### No Lite version?
 I decided to not prepare lite version of my 2nd modpack.
 The most significant changes depend on BaS mod, which on its own is a few gigs.